-Regent's Park College is a Permanent Private Hall of the University of Oxford There are a number of course for graduates which are vocational or which can be used in a vocational way.
+Regent's Park College is a Permanent Private Hall of the University of Oxford

+There are a number of course for graduates which are vocational or which can be used in a vocational way.
 Some are designed in particular for those seeking ordination or wanting to continue to reflect upon the practice of ministry and are shared among those institutions in Oxford which prepare candidates for ministry MTh (Master of Theology) in Applied Theology At the heart of vocational postgraduate theological study is the MTh.
 This course may be taken either fulltime in two years, or part-time in three or four years-or in a combination of full and part-time.
 It is designed to enable theological reflection upon experience in pastoral practice, mainly but not only in the context of ministry in the Church.
 It may be taken by those who hold a pastoral appointment at present, or by students who can include a period of approved pastoral experience in their course of study for the MTh (as when preparing for ordination, for instance).
 The course group typically involves those preparing for ordination or recently ordained as Baptists and in other traditions, as well as others who are on the course to enhance lay ministry or their career development-it's a stimulating group!
 Candidates must have a good degree in theology, or hold an equivalent theological qualification.
-The degree is awarded on the successful completion of four 7,000 word essays relating to taught courses and a thesis of 15,000 to 20,000 words. the mission of God and in the context of contemporary societies and cultures.
-The interrelationship of various aspects of mission such as evangelism, social and political action, and dialogue with other faiths and ideologies is considered.
-The implications for mission of issues such as secularisation, urbanisation, postcolonialism and post-modernity are explored.

-11. Inter-Faith Dialogue The encounter of faith communities and the development of inter-faith dialogue in plural societies is the focus of this paper, as students critically examine models of dialogue and may, if they wish, focus on the relationship of Christianity to one other faith tradition.
+The degree is awarded on the successful completion of four 7,000 word essays relating to taught courses and a thesis of 15,000 to 20,000 words. colonialism and post-modernity are explored.
+11. Inter-Faith Dialogue The encounter of faith communities and the development of interfaith dialogue in plural societies is the focus of this paper, as students critically examine models of dialogue and may, if they wish, focus on the relationship of Christianity to one other faith tradition.

 12. Ecclesiology in an Ecumenical Context This paper examines the doctrines of the Church, the ministry and the sacraments in their relationship to the concrete realities of the life of the Church and the nature of its authority.
 Part Two The second part of the MTh consists of a dissertation of between 15,000 and 20,000 words on an aspect of applied theology.
 The title and area of research is chosen by the student and agreed by the MTh Examiners.